 home > background

-Sustainable development, particularly in agriculture and food processing, should combine naturally with employment creation to create the basis for healthy nutrition.
+Sustainable development, particularly in agriculture and food processing, should combine naturally with employment creation to create the basis for social and environmental progress and healthy nutrition.
 However, ignorance, inadequate or mismanaged government programs, war and social oppression have produced huge imbalances in how food is distributed.
 In addition, the traditional trade between farmer and consumer in simpler, more basic foodstuffs is increasingly being replaced by the trade in highly processed, mass-produced foods which are often nutritionally inferior.
 These "modern" foods tend to be very dependent on the use of oils, salt, simple sugars and refined flours.
-In addition, agricultural trade barriers into wealthier countries have prevented the creation of modern agriculture and food industries in most developing countries.
+Focus by substantial actors in the development arena on industrial-style agriculture with an emphasis on animal-based proteins has not been successful in alleviating malnutrition, improving incomes for smallholder farmers or improving the soil or the environment generally; plant-based and more local processing can help enable food systems transformation that is more socially and environmentally healthy.

 The ironic result is that in the midst of great plenty, the World Health Organization (W.H.O.) estimates that about one-half of the world's population, wealthy and poor combined, suffers from poor nutrition of one kind or another.
 This is malnutrition, defined as an imbalance, either a deficiency or an excess, of a person's intake of nutrients and other dietary elements that are needed for a healthy life.
 (State of Food Insecurity, FAO 2019).

-Malnutrition Matters is focusing its efforts on a number of nutritious plant sources for which reliable food processing technologies are available, and promotes the use of inexpensive technology for processing these foods into healthy, value-added products.
-We have developed and continue to develop, innovative, inexpensive technologies for processing some of these foods.
-For example, the VitaGoat is a versatile system which can produce many dry or aqueous foods, without the need for electricity or running water, making it ideal for rural or small village environments (see the "VitaGoat" section).
+Malnutrition Matters is focusing its efforts on nutritious plant sources, primarily soybeans, for which reliable food processing technologies are available, and promotes the use of inexpensive technology for processing these foods into healthy, value-added products.
+We have developed and continue to develop, innovative, inexpensive technologies for locally processing foods.
+For example, the VitaGoat is a versatile system which can produce many dry or aqueous foods, without the need for electricity or running water, making it ideal for rural or small village environments (see the "Our Technologies/VitaGoat" section).
 The plant products being processed are either locally available and inexpensive when in season, or are generally easy to grow and cultivate, and are nutritious, either in protein, micronutrient, fiber or even type of fat content.
-The fruits and vegetables have micronutrients such as Vitamins A and C and a host of other natural plant compounds that are key elements for the maintenance of good health.

 Soya is a staple protein source in most Asian countries, and has been for over a thousand years.
 Soy foods have now also entered the mainstream market in western countries.
 Recent medical studies have shown that soy contains many phytochemicals (natural plant compounds) that can prevent or alleviate the symptoms of heart disease, some cancers, diabetes, osteoporosis and other ailments.
 Soya is the only plant to have all eight essential amino acids with adequate nutritional balance.
 The whole seed, including insoluble fiber, can be used to make a wide variety of foods.
 In particular, soy has proven to be an excellent alternative to dairy products, especially soymilk and derivatives such as tofu, yogurt, and other products.
 These products can be consumed fresh, without the need for refrigeration, can be bottled (sterile) to enable a long shelf life without refrigeration or can be packaged and / or refrigerated to enable longer shelf life and distribution.

-Fruits and Vegetables such as mangoes, tomatoes, papayas, cassava and others can also be used as raw food input for such technology.
-In this case the output is soups, purees, nectars, spreads, juices and other products that can be produced quickly, for immediate consumption or for preserving and packaging (or naturally dried products as outlined below).
-They may also be blended with soy or other primary inputs.
 A diet high in fruits and vegetables is recommended by all nutritionists for alleviating or helping to prevent a host of health ailments.
 Natural plant phytochemicals (for example lycopene from tomatoes) are now commonly considered as having specific disease prevention or curative benefits.
-The SolarFlex Fruit and Vegetable Dryer enables drying of these same foods without the need for preservatives, which will extend their shelf life and retain virtually all of the vitamin and micro-nutrient content.
+The SolarFlex Small Farm Dryer enables drying of mangoes, tomatoes, papayas, cassava, leaves, herbs and other produce without the need for preservatives, which will extend their shelf life and retain virtually all of the vitamin and micro-nutrient content.

 Cereals and Grains including rice and locally available staples such as corn, millet, sorghum and others can be processed with the equipment.
 These can either be blended in a semi-liquid solution to make nutritious cooked gruels and pastes, or they can be dry milled to create coarse meal or flour.

 Nuts and Beans such as peanuts, coffee or roasted soybeans can be ground to yield peanut butter, ground coffee, or soy coffee respectively.
-Many other nuts or beans (roasted or raw) can also be processed, saving countless hours of backbreaking manual labour conventionally used to grind or mash these foods.
+Many other nuts or beans (roasted or raw), such as shea nuts, can also be processed, saving countless hours of backbreaking manual labour conventionally used to grind or mash these foods.
 These products can be processed with the pedal-driven cycle grinder only and do not require cooking, so do not need the boiler or cooker components that the other value-added foods need.

 The average healthy adult needs approx. 0.8 g of "high-quality" protein for every kg of body weight.
 These requirements go up for infants (up to 2 g per kg), adolescents (up to 1.2 g per kg) and pregnant women.
 Protein deficiency (PD) can cause a host of ailments that can progress slowly or quickly, depending on how healthy or sick the individual is.
 PD can be mild or severe, and affects up to 70 % of the children in some developing countries.
 Soya is comprised of "high-quality" protein, that which the body most easily digests, and is the only plant to have all essential amino acids in adequate proportion.